psychiatric-genomics-consortium/mdd-rmUKBB/README.md

 Data for this project are held on [LISA](http://geneticcluster.org/) in the directories listed in the `README.mddw2sum` and `README.mdd00001` files in your LISA home directory.
 Preimputation QC and imputation was performed previously using the [RICOPILI](https://sites.google.com/a/broadinstitute.org/ricopili) modules.

-This project is viewable on [GitHub pages](https://psychiatric-genomics-consortium.github.io/mdd-rmUKBB/).
+This project is viewable at [https://psychiatric-genomics-consortium.github.io/mdd-rmUKBB/](https://psychiatric-genomics-consortium.github.io/mdd-rmUKBB/).

 ### Setup and render notebook